TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

 You can verify that they all pass by running `lein test`.

-Now that we have some tests we’re ready to start thinking about deploying this app to production.
-We’ll want the app to behave slightly differently in production and development, so we’ll need a way to differentiate between the two environments.
+Now that we have some tests we're ready to start thinking about deploying this app to production.
+We'll want the app to behave slightly differently in production and development, so we'll need a way to differentiate between the two environments.
 I'll use the environment variable `APP_ENV` to define `production?` and `development?` vars in the `adder.core` namespace:

 ```clojure
 (def production?